markvdb/diybookscanner/misc/settings.md

 Various hints
 -------------
 * Make sure you have enough light when testing, or the camera might refuse to capture!
-* If you want to override the autofocus distance, set the autofocus lock first, or the firmware will crash:
- * camera wheel -> P mode
- * focus
- * keep shutter button half pressed, press tulip button

 See also
 --------